BambooKoi/Magic-8-Ball/README.md

 ![Demo of Magic 8 Ball running](demo.gif)

+### Notes
-Input is case-insensitive, feel free to use ALL CAPS, all lowercase, or MiXed CaSe.
-Question mark at the end of a question is not required.
-There are 14 possible responses to yes/no questions which are randomly picked each time and a 15th secret response (shown in the demo).
+- Input is case-insensitive, feel free to use ALL CAPS, all lowercase, or MiXed CaSe.
+- A question mark at the end of a question is not required.
+- There are 14 possible responses to yes/no questions which are randomly picked each time and a 15th secret response (shown in the demo).

-`Help` can be used to access the Help Screen and `Quit` can be used to exit from within the game.
+- `Help` can be used to access the Help Screen and `Quit` can be used to exit from within the game.

 ## Built With
 - [Python 3.8](https://www.python.org/) with the help of the built-in modules: